Top 10 Essential Business Insurance Policies Every Small Startup Needs in 2026 (Before Disaster Hits)

 Why health insurance is a business issue

-Health coverage affects recruitment, retention, and even the stability of your leadership team.
+Health coverage affects recruitment, retention, and the stability of your leadership team.
+Sound familiar?
+It should, because it is also the story of every startup that lost a key hire over a benefits gap.

 Founders who skip health insurance often delay care, ignore burnout signs, and end up paying more through crises that could have been managed earlier.